 We are actively working to increase the accessibility and usability of our website and in doing so meet many of the available standards and guidelines.
 Although we have taken steps to make this site as easy to use as possible we need your comments to improve it, so please send us your feedback through the Contact Form page.

-North East Essex CCG has its main office on the second floor of the Primary Care Centre in Turner Road, Colchester.
+North East Essex CCG has its main office in Aspen House on Stephenson Road in Severalls Business Park, Colchester.

-The Primary Care Centre is a modern building custom built for disabled access with ramps from the drop off point.
-There are 12 parking spaces for the disabled within the immediate vicinity of the building, as well as a larger car parking area.
+Aspen House is a modern building fitted with a lift.
+There are 2 parking spaces for the disabled within the immediate vicinity of the building, as well as a larger car parking area.

-There is a drinking water supply in the main lobby area of the second floor near the main meeting rooms.
+There is a drinking water supply on the first floor near the kitchen and in the ground floor kitchen.

 From 1 April 2016 all organisations that provide NHS or adult social care services must follow the Accessible Information Standard by law.
 Organisations must follow the standard in full by 31 July 2016.